 A few miles further west is Leith Hall with its wonderful walled garden.

 Stone guardian at the gate:

-I love the Moon Gate, and in retrospect wish I had gone through it and taken a photo from the other side too.
+I love the Moon Gate and, in retrospect, wish I had gone through it and taken a photo from the other side too.
+Passing through moon gates is meant to bring good luck.
 Oh well, next time…

 Set in 1st century Northern Scotland, SISTERS AT THE EDGE OF THE WORLD is a story of chosen sisters, fierce warriors, divided loyalties and, ultimately, love.
 It features a neurodivergent main character, the battle of Mons Graupius between the Romans and the Caledonian tribes, and some rather complicated romance!

 “Ethereal and spellbinding….”
 Historical Novel Society

 Read the article Roman Aberdeenshire features in author’s new book from Grampian Online.